Maldives By Tramp Steamer

 Dolphins and making new friends

-The boys – -Shami, Shau and Libfa, from Dhaandhoo were keen to practise their English skills.
+The boys – -Shami, Shau, and Libfa, from Dhaandhoo were keen to practice their English skills.
 I learned that, in the islands, children spend their time exploring, swimming and having fun outdoors; unlike kids in the west who spend much of their time playing on video games.

 A night under the stars